SelceData/project-laser/README.md

 # Brawl Stars - Project Laser
-This is restored version of Project Laser's game of Brawl Stars without redirecting to link.brawlstars.com
+<h4>This is restored version of Project Laser's game of Brawl Stars without redirecting to link.brawlstars.com</h4>

 You can play this game even on PC using space and arrow keys as controls.